 Turn on your EasyPress and set it to the correct settings- you can see the settings specific to your project by CLICKING HERE.

 Place the EasyPress Mat under the top of the backpack.
-I found it easiest to use the end of an ironing board, I could just unzip my backpack and slide it on.
+I found it easiest to use the end of an ironing board; I could unzip my backpack and slide it on.
 I then slipped the EasyPress Mat under the flap of the backpack.

-After the EasyPress is heated up, and your image is in the right spot.
+After the EasyPress is heated up, your image is in the right spot.
 Place the protective sheet over the top of the backpack.
-This will keep the EasyPress from melting the fabric.
+This will keep EasyPress from melting the fabric.

 My Cricut EasyPress 2 Review

 Personally, I like the small size and see myself using it quite a bit.
-It’s easy to maneuver and I was even able to use it on a bit of an angle to get the mouse ears to wrap around the top end of the backpack.
+It’s easy to maneuver, and I could even use it on a bit of an angle to get the mouse ears to wrap around the top end of the backpack.
 It would have been harder to do with the larger EasyPress.

 DIY Baby Wall Decor at Kingston Crafts